IshaqJunejo/ML-Practice/Day-13-gradient-boosting/README.md

 `Gradient Boosting` performed worse than `Logistic Regression` and `Random Forest` for classifcation, but for Regression with `Linear Regression` I had previously gotten Mean Squared Error of around `0.388301`, but with `GradientBoostingRegressor` the Mean Squared Error was `0.367384`.

-So it did performed well with `Regression` but well with `Classification`.
+So it did performed well with `Regression` but not well with `Classification`.